Master Chief (Halo): Main game series

 Master Chief first appears in Halo: Combat Evolved, the first game in the series.
 Master Chief and the crew of the UNSC cruiser Pillar of Autumn escape from the human colony of Reach just prior to its destruction by the Covenant(a theocratic alien alliance united by veneration of the vanished Forerunners as gods), and discover a Forerunner ringworld, called Alpha Halo.
-Master Chief is entrusted with safeguarding Cortana, the ship's artificial intelligence, from capture to ensure that the Covenant don't learn the location of about Earth and attack the human colony.
+Master Chief is entrusted with safeguarding Cortana, the ship's artificial intelligence, from capture to ensure that the Covenant don't learn the location of Earth and attack the human colony.
 While fighting the Covenant, Master Chief and Cortana learn that an ancient race known as the Forerunners created the Halo Array as a last line of defense against an alien parasite called the Flood, which begins to spread across Alpha Halo.
 Learning that the Halo was designed to contain the Flood by killing all life in the galaxy, thus killing all potential hosts, Master Chief self-destructs the Pillar of Autumn in order to destroy Halo, escaping in a fighter spacecraft with Cortana.

 Master Chief returns to Earth in Halo 2 (2004), defending the planet from a Covenant invasion.
 Pursuing a fleeing Covenant vessel, Master Chief and his crew discover another Halo ring.
 Master Chief is captured by a Flood intelligence known as the Gravemind, which forges an alliance between them and a disgraced Covenant commander known as the Arbiter.
 The Gravemind sends them to stop the Halo's activation, with Master Chief arriving at the Covenant citadel High Charity, near the Halo's orbit.
 Cortana remains on the space station to ensure the ring is destroyed if activated.
 Master Chief pursues the remaining Covenant leader, the Prophet of Truth, who plans to activate the Halo Array from outside the galaxy.

 The story continues in Halo 3 (2007), when Master Chief reunites with the Arbiter to stop the Prophet of Truth.
 Master Chief and Arbiter pursue the Prophet through a portal to the Ark, a place located beyond the Milky Way, where the remaining Forerunners could reseed life in the galaxy after the Halo Array fired.
 On the Ark, the Flood-controlled High Charity crashes into the installation.
 Master Chief stops the Array from firing and rescues Cortana by battling through the wreckage of High Charity.
 Together, they activate a replacement Halo being built on the Ark, stopping the Flood and sparing the galaxy at large.
 As the Arbiter, Master Chief, and Cortana enter a portal back to Earth on the UNSC ship Forward Unto Dawn, the portal closes prematurely, sending half of the ship with the Arbiter back to Earth, while the Master Chief and Cortana are trapped aboard the other half of the ship, with no way back.